 Add packet of chili seasoning and cook an additional 1 minute over medium heat.

 Add salsa, refried beans, fire-roasted tomatoes, black beans, and cheddar cheese (if using).
 Stir well to combine while cooking over medium heat.

 Reduce heat to a simmer and allow to cook for an additional 15 minutes, and up to 30, stirring often to prevent chili from sticking and burning.

 Remove from heat and allow to cool briefly.
 Before serving, top with cilantro and any other toppings you enjoy (crushed tortilla chips, guacamole, vegan sour cream, etc.).

-Store leftovers in an airtight container for up to four days in the refrigerator.
-To freeze, transfer to an airtight freezer-safe container and store up to two months in the freezer.
+- Store leftover chili in an airtight container for up to four days in the refrigerator.

+- To freeze cooked chili, transfer it to an airtight freezer-safe container and store for up to two months in the freezer.
 To thaw, simply heat over medium heat in a saucepan until warmed throughout.